Willyan Rocha: Cova da Piedade

 On 3 July 2017, Rocha moved abroad and signed a two-year contract with Portuguese LigaPro club Cova da Piedade.
 He was an undisputed starter for the club, only missing out the first half of the 2018–19 campaign due to injury.

 Portimonense

 On 28 June 2019, Rocha signed a four-year deal with Primeira Liga side Portimonense.
 He made his debut in the category on 9 August, starting in a 0–0 home draw against Belenenses SAD.

 Rocha scored his first goal in the Portuguese top tier on 16 June 2020, netting the opener in a 1–1 away draw against Santa Clara.

 CSKA Moscow

 On 1 September 2022, CSKA Moscow announced the signing of Rocha on a contract until the summer of 2025, with the option of an additional year.
+On 15 August 2024, the contract was extended to June 2027.

+Al Jazira

+On 12 August 2025, Willyam Rocha moved to Al Jazira in the United Arab Emirates.